iredmail/docs/installation/2-install.iredmail.on.freebsd.md

 ## System Requirements

-> __WARNING__: iRedMail is designed to be deployed on a FRESH server system,
-> which means your server does __NOT__ have mail related components installed,
-> e.g. MySQL, OpenLDAP, Postfix, Dovecot, Amavisd, etc. iRedMail will install
-> and configure them for you automatically.
-Otherwise it may override your
-> existing files/configurations althought it will backup files before modifing,
-> and it may be not working as expected.
+__IMPORTANT WARNING__: iRedMail is designed to be deployed on a FRESH server system, which means your server does __NOT__ have mail related components installed, e.g. MySQL, OpenLDAP, Postfix, Dovecot, Amavisd, etc. iRedMail will install and configure them for you automatically.
+Otherwise it may override your existing files/configurations althought it will backup files before modifing, and it may be not working as expected.

 To install iRedMail on FreeBSD, you need:

-* A FRESH, minimal, working FreeBSD system, no addition ports or binary packages were installed.
+* A __FRESH__, minimal, working FreeBSD system, no addition ports or binary packages were installed.
 Supported releases are listed on [Download](../download.html) page.
 * At least `1 GB` of memory is required for low traffic production server.